 Tip!

-Store all batch files in a dedicated folder and add that folder to the Path environment variable so that any batch file can be executed from any prompt (see
+Store all batch files in a dedicated folder and add that folder to the Path environment variable so that any batch file can be executed from any command prompt (see

 Path environment variable).